List of South Africa Twenty20 International cricket records: Worst figures in an innings

-The worst figures in a T20I came in the Sri Lanka's tour of Australia when Kasun Rajitha of Sri Lanka had figures of 0/75 off his four overs at Adelaide Oval, Adelaide.
-The worst figures by a South African is 0/58 that came off the bowling of David Wiese in the 2016 tour by Australia at New Wanderers Stadium, Johannesburg, South Africa.

 Most runs conceded in a match

-Kasun Rajitha also holds the dubious distinction of most runs conceded in a T20I during the aforementioned match.
-Kyle Abbott with figures of 1/68 off his four overs against West Indies in January 2015 holds the most runs conceded distinction for South Africa.

 Most wickets in a calendar year

 Australia's Andrew Tye holds the record for most wickets taken in a year when he took 31 wickets in 2018 in 19 T20Is.
 Tabraiz Shamsi has so far taken 24 wickets in 2021, the most among South African bowlers.

 Most wickets in a series

 2019 ICC World Twenty20 Qualifier at UAE saw records set for the most wickets taken by a bowler in a T20I series when Oman's pacer Bilal Khan tool 18 wickets during the series.
 Imran Tahir in the 2014 ICC World Twenty20 took 12 wickets, the most for a South African bowler in a series.

 Hat-trick

 In cricket, a hat-trick occurs when a bowler takes three wickets with consecutive deliveries.
 The deliveries may be interrupted by an over bowled by another bowler from the other end of the pitch or the other team's innings, but must be three consecutive deliveries by the individual bowler in the same match.
 Only wickets attributed to the bowler count towards a hat-trick; run outs do not count.

 In T20Is history there have been just 13 hat-tricks, the first achieved by Brett Lee for Australia against Bangladesh in 2007 ICC World Twenty20.